 The use of the simulated shock tube performance, as provided at the github location, directly as an input to a chemical kinetic solver like Cantera, Chemkin etc. will provide great benefit in designing the experiments and to draw a base line for expectations from an experiment with acceptable computational time.
 The answers to the contact surface related questions raised above would be beneficial to the community and the user of the code.
 Overall the manuscript should be accepted for publication.

-Response: We thank the reviewer for the positive feedback in this work in that the gas dynamic solver developed in this work will be of great benefit to the design of shock tube experiments.
+Response: We thank the reviewer for the positive feedback of this work in that the gas dynamic solver developed could be of great benefit to the design of shock tube experiments.
 As the reviewer mentions, non-ideal gas dynamics in small bore shock tubes are of great interest; correspondingly, we augmented Fig. 9 to include the sensitivity of the model to a reduction in the diameter.

 With respect to the reviewer’s comments on Fig 11(a), we included clarifying discussion in the text on the modeling of the contact surface.

 Reviewer #2